The ESP32 IoT Device I’m Building to Collect Sensor Data — For Beginners and Arduino Users

 Practice Environment

-• Operating System and Version (OS): All OS types including Windows, macOS, and Linux are supported.
+• Operating systems and versions (OS): All operating systems, including Windows, macOS, and Linux, are supported.

 Learning Materials

-• Lecture Videos: Each lecture is approximately 10 to 15 minutes long (24 lectures in total)
+• Lecture videos: Each lecture is approximately 10–15 minutes long (24 lectures in total).

-• Provided Course Materials: PowerPoint slides for each lecture, firmware (Levels 1–11, 11 in total), KiCad project files (including Gerber files and BOM files)
+• Provided course materials: PowerPoint slides for each lecture, firmware (Levels 1–11, 11 in total), and KiCad project files (including Gerber and BOM files)

-• Experience with Arduino and C(C++) is beneficial, but it is not strictly required as prerequisite knowledge to run the firmware in this course.
+• Experience using Arduino and the C (C++) language is recommended, but it is not strictly required as prerequisite knowledge to run the firmware for this course.

-• The firmware is written in C and C++ and is provided as part of the learning materials; it can be downloaded and used immediately without the need for editing.
+• The firmware is written in C and C++, and all of it is provided as learning material.
+You can download and use it immediately without any need to edit it.

-• The copyright of this lecture belongs to the copyright holder, GreenTam, and unauthorized distribution or reproduction is prohibited.
-The learning materials are also copyrighted and may not be used for any purpose other than personal learning.
+• The copyright of this course belongs to GreenTam, the copyright holder, and unauthorized distribution or reproduction is prohibited.
+The learning materials are also copyrighted and may not be used for purposes other than personal study.

 Recommended for